UMCUGenetics/RNASeq-NF/docs/config.md

 ```
 **Nextflow configuration**

 Nextflow's base configuration (executors, containerization etc.) are stored in nextflow.config.
+Specify the Singularity chache dir on the host system.
+All images will be stored at that location.

+`cacheDir = '/path/to/my/cache/dir`

 Ensure that nextflow.config and process.config are always findable by the nextflow runner.